paranim/pararules/README.md

 ### Using staticRuleset

-Additionally, a very significant performance gain can be had by defining the session and rules in a single command:
+Additionally, a very significant performance gain can be had by taking advantage of Nim's macro system to define your rules "statically":

 ```nim
 let (initSession, rules) =